homics/instructions/homics/docs/user-guide/gateway.md

         # Run Gateway project
         mvn spring-boot:run -pl gateway

 2. Access the [HOMicS MarketPlace](http://localhost:8080/login).
-You should be on the gateway.
-After logging, you should be directly redirect to the monolith and you can notify that the port is still 8080.
-You should be able to access as well the user-activity microservice on the _User Activity micro_ tab.
+You should arrive on the gateway.
+After login in, you should be directly redirected to the monolith.
+You can note that the port is still 8080.
+You should also be able to access the user-activity microservice on the _User Activity micro_ tab.

 ![tip](../img/success.png) Since the **Gateway** is running on port 8080, the port for the monolith has been changed to 8090.